tnowak22/IBM-M1215-Crossflash/README.md

 5. Thats it, shut-er down.
 6. Boot into EFI.
 Include the firmware/ bios files on the same usb drive.
 7. `sas3flash.exe -list` should show the SAS3008 controller.
-8. Clear the current firmware
+8. Clear the current firmware (optional).
+This is what we did with _megarec_.
+It won't hurt to run this, but it probably won't do anything meaningful.
     ```
     sas3flash.efi -o -e 6
     ```